 Flat Characters – Final thoughts

 In conclusion then, a flat character is not what it may at first appear.
 Often associated with lower quality writing or an underdeveloped book, they can in fact be valuable additions to stories and perhaps it could be argued are essential.
 It would be exhausting for the reader if every single character in the book had a lifelong back story and extensive character arc.

 Their uses are many but perhaps the most concise where to explain flat characters is that they add to their book not through their own complexity but how they can add to the complexity of others, whether that’s plot or character.

-A good exercise for any writer seeking to develop their own use of flat characters, is take a well know book and imagine a new flat character.
-Writer about who they are, which main characters they would interact with and what the purpose of deploying them would be.
+A good exercise for any writer seeking to develop their own use of flat characters, is take a well known book and imagine a new flat character.
+Write about who they are, which main characters they would interact with, and what the purpose of deploying them would be.
 Do this multiple times for many books and before you know it you will be a flat character expert, ready to use them as part of your perfectly well rounded story.